Michigan Drunk Drug Driving Lawyer – OWI Lawyer

 What to do if you are Given an Implied Consent Citation.

 If you are ticketed for an Implied Consent refusal you have 14 days to request a hearing.
 If you do not, your driver’s license is automatically suspended – without a hearing.
 You cannot drive for a year and six points are added to your license.
 The police officer who gave the test is required to give you a Notice of Implied Consent Refusal Form which contains information on how to request a hearing.
 A hearing date is set within 60 days, and you and the officer must appear and present live testimony before an administrative law judge.
 We have successfully won implied consent cases.
 At a minimum, request the hearing while you seek legal advice from our drunk driving lawyer.
 You can always cancel the hearing.

 Drug or Drugged Driving (OWID)

 Driving under the influence of illegal drugs, such as cocaine, heroin, marijuana LSD, etcetera, have the same penalties as drunk driving.
 But, unlike drunk driving cases, there is no legal limit.
 The standard test is a urine or blood test.
 By getting behind the wheel you are deemed to have given permission for a test of your breath, urine, or blood (a/k/a ‘implied consent’).
 If you refuse this blood test, the police officer can seek a search warrant, strap you down to a table, and take it against your will.

-If you have illegal drugs in your blood stream such as cocaine, ecstasy, heroin, LSD, or active THC, you will arrested and charged with driving under the influence of drugs (OWID) which has the same penalties as drunk driving (OWI).
+If you have illegal drugs in your blood stream such as cocaine, ecstasy, heroin, or LSD, you will arrested and charged with driving under the influence of drugs (OWID) which has the same penalties as drunk driving (OWI).
+Visit this link for more information OWI -Drugged Driving

 Driving and Medical Marijuana.

-Visit our THC Medical Marijuana – Impaired Driving page for information on driving if you have a Michigan medical marihuana card.
+Visit our THC Marijuana – Impaired Driving page for information on driving if you have a Michigan medical marihuana card.

 Super Drunk Driving.